4d/docs/website/translated_docs/es/Preferences/general.md

 You can benefit from this feature in the following environments (with 4D 64-bit versions only):

-*   Method Editor windows
+*   Ventana del editor de métodos
-*   Form Editor windows
+*   Ventana del editor de formularios

 All windows from these editors can be put in tab form: